ch812248495/DL-and-NLP/README.md

 - objects: pretrained word2vec and self-trained starspace
 - task: given 1 problem in stackoverflow, sort the candidate problems by their similarities
 - metric: Hit@k
-- conclusion: supervised learning is much better than unsupervised learning under one specific scenario
+- conclusion: supervised learning is much better than unsupervised learning under one specific scenario

 ## KerasNotes
 Some practices using keras